Leptogenesis in the littlest inverse seesaw model: Some basic formulas of ISS model and leptogenesis

 Finally, $\kappa^{}_\alpha$ are the efficiency factors that take account of the washout effects due to the inverse decays of sterile neutrinos and various lepton-number-violating scattering processes.
 The explicit expressions for $\varepsilon^{}_{I \alpha}$ and $\kappa^{}_\alpha$ are given below.

-In the resonant leptogenesis regime relevant to our work, which involves two pairs of PD sterile neutrinos (i.e., four nearly degenerate states), the CP asymmetries differ from the conventional two-state expressions.
+In the resonant leptogenesis regime relevant for our work, which involves two pairs of PD sterile neutrinos (i.e., four nearly degenerate states), the CP asymmetries differ from the conventional two-state expressions \footnote{For the standard two-state resonant leptogenesis treatment, see e.g. Ref.~\cite{Jukkala:2021sku}.
+As demonstrated in Ref.~\cite{daSilva:2022mrx} (see Figure~1 therein), the two-state mixing approximation can lead to visibly different CP asymmetries compared to the full multi-state resummation in the presence of several nearly degenerate states.
+The CP asymmetries used in the present analysis is therefore more appropriate for the multi-state quasi-degenerate scenario studied here.}.
 In particular, the effective neutrino Yukawa couplings in our framework are given by the following form \cite{Pilaftsis:2003gt}-\cite{daSilva:2022mrx}

 where $h^{}_{}= (Y^{\prime}_{\rm D}, Y^{\prime}_{\rm L})$, and

 with $f(x) = \sqrt{x} [ 1 - (1+x) \ln (1+1/x)]$ being the loop function, $\mathcal{M}^{}_{IJK} \equiv M^{}_{I} A^{}_{JK}$ and

 The corresponding CP-conjugate effective Yukawa couplings $\left( \bar{h}^{}_{-} \right)^{}_{\alpha I }$ can be obtained by simply making the replacements $h^{}_{\alpha I } \to h^{*}_{\alpha I }$ in the above expressions.
 Furthermore, in terms of these effective Yukawa couplings, the decay widths of sterile neutrinos can be expressed as